RoPython/pytest-workshop/slides/slides.rst

 Some background:

 - Django comes with own testing system, but it turns out ``unittest.TestCase`` ain't so good (in general).
     - There are three alternatives:

   - Nose (unmaintained)
   - Nose2 (unusable, it's missing almost all the Nose plugins)
   - Pytest

-  Note that Nose is a fork of Pytest 0.8 (ancient)
+  Note that Nose is a fork of Pytest 0.8 (ancient, circa 2007)

 ------